-a.
+- a.
 FortisBC Energy: FortisBC Energy Inc. ("FortisBC Energy" or "FEI") is the largest distributor of natural gas in British Columbia, serving more than 135 communities.
 Major areas served by the Company are the Mainland, Vancouver Island and Whistler regions of British Columbia.
 FEI provides T&D services to customers, and obtains natural gas supplies on behalf of most residential, commercial and industrial customers.
-Gas supplies are sourced primarily from northeastern British Columbia and, through FEI's Southern Crossing pipeline, from Alberta.
+Gas supplies are sourced primarily from northeastern British Columbia and, through FEI's Southern Crossing pipeline, from Alberta. - b.
+FortisAlberta: FortisAlberta Inc. ("FortisAlberta") owns and operates the electricity distribution system in a substantial portion of southern and central Alberta.
+The Company does not own or operate generation or transmission assets and is not involved in the direct sale of electricity. - c.
+FortisBC Electric: Includes FortisBC Inc. ("FortisBC Electric"), an integrated electric utility operating in the southern interior of British Columbia.
+FortisBC Electric owns four hydroelectric generating facilities with a combined capacity of 225 MW.
+Also included in the FortisBC Electric segment are the operating, maintenance and management services relating to five hydroelectric generating facilities in British Columbia primarily owned by third parties, one of which is the 335-MW Waneta Expansion hydroelectric generating facility ("Waneta Expansion"), owned by Fortis and Columbia Power Corporation and Columbia Basin Trust ("CPC/CBT").

-1. DESCRIPTION OF BUSINESS (cont'd)
+DESCRIPTION OF BUSINESS (cont'd)